-2 12.
-YJC is a membership organization with more than 23,000 system-involved youth, 3 families, formerly incarcerated people, and allied organizations throughout California.
-In 4 addition, YJC has more than 4,000 members inside the state's prison system.

-5 13.
-The COVID-19 crisis has generated substantial concerns for our members given 6 the effect on their health and safety, as well as their due process rights, consistent with their state 7 and federal constitutional rights.
-Mass incarceration, including mass incarceration of people of 8 color, has also generated profound concerns about the disparate impact of the COVID-19 crisis.
-9 The over-criminalization and pushout of youth of color from schools and into the juvenile and 10 criminal system has ensured that these same youth are now most at risk for exposure to the virus 11 and are also being denied access to the resources, preventive measures, and treatment needed to 12 survive it.
-Thus, addressing the immediate needs and rights of youth in carceral facilities during 13 this national pandemic is at the core of our mission.
+- 12. YJC is a membership organization with more than 23,000 system-involved youth, families, formerly incarcerated people, and allied organizations throughout California.
+In addition, YJC has more than 4,000 members inside the state's prison system. - 13.
+The COVID-19 crisis has generated substantial concerns for our members given the effect on their health and safety, as well as their due process rights, consistent with their state and federal constitutional rights.
+Mass incarceration, including mass incarceration of people of color, has also generated profound concerns about the disparate impact of the COVID-19 crisis.
+The over-criminalization and pushout of youth of color from schools and into the juvenile and criminal system has ensured that these same youth are now most at risk for exposure to the virus and are also being denied access to the resources, preventive measures, and treatment needed to survive it.
+Thus, addressing the immediate needs and rights of youth in carceral facilities during this national pandemic is at the core of our mission. - members, their families, and communities at heightened risk of infection when they are detained in juvenile halls, camps, out-of-home placements, or juvenile prisons, all facilities where social distancing is difficult or impossible to implement, where medical care was already often sorely inadequate, where rehabilitative programs and education have come to a devastating halt, and where full day lockdown and isolation exacerbate the unacceptable trauma already inflicted on youth.
+YJC is engaging in a community effort and movement to release youth and create human policies that address and dismantle the failed response by officials to protect the health, due process rights and the lives of young people in their facilities.
+YJC is helping members advocated for members' health and safety in the context of COVID-19.

-- Court.
-14 14.
-The COVID-19 virus directly affects YJC members, including by placing members, their families, and communities at heightened risk of infection when they are detained 15 16 OLE in juvenile halls, camps, out-of-home placements, or juvenile prisons, all facilities where social distancing is difficult or impossible to implement, where medical care was already often sorely $\overline{\mathcal{O}}$ 17 CA 18 inadequate, where rehabilitative programs and education have come to a devastating halt, and where full day lockdown and isolation exacerbate the unacceptable trauma already inflicted on $\frac{Q}{2}$ 19 where full day lockdown and isolation exacerbate the unacceptable trauma already inflicted on youth.
-YJC is engaging in a community effort and movement to release youth and create humane policies that address and dismantle the failed response by officials to protect the health, due process rights and the lives of young people in their facilities.
-YJC is helping members advocate for members' health and safety in the context of COVID-19.
-15. Contacted early on by people who were locked up and the families of people inside, YJC has also created and disseminated best practices in the context of COVID-19, 20 21 22 23 - 24 15.
-Contacted early on by people who were locked up and the families of people 25 inside, YJC has also created and disseminated best practices in the context of COVID-19, 26 compiling resources related to COVID-19 advocacy, including information, letters, declarations, 27 documents, and other court papers related to COVID-19.
-YJC has mobilized our membership of 28 youth and families along with organizations to organize and advocate for the release of youth

-1 from juvenile facilities, with the aim of helping youth, including medically vulnerable youth, get 2 out of halls, camps, and other juvenile facilities, while also improving conditions in juvenile 3 facilities where the risk from COVID-19 is high.
-YJC's advocacy includes reaching out to and 4 seeking prompt and effective solutions from statewide leaders like Governor Gavin Newsom, his 5 staff, California's senators and assembly members, Senate and Assembly committee chairs, to 6 local leaders, including the Los Angeles Board of Supervisors, the Los Angeles County Office of 7 Education, the Los Angeles County Probation Chief, Deputy Chiefs and Sheriff, District 8 Attorney Jackie Lacey, and many more.
+15. Contacted early on by people who were locked up and the families of people inside, YJC has also created and disseminated best practices in the context of COVID-19, - 15.
+Contacted early on by people who were locked up and the families of people inside, YJC has also created and disseminated best practices in the context of COVID-19, compiling resources related to COVID-19 advocacy, including information, letters, declarations, documents, and other court papers related to COVID-19.
+YJC has mobilized our membership of youth and families along with organizations to organize and advocate for the release of youth from juvenile facilities, with the aim of helping youth, including medically vulnerable youth, get out of halls, camps, and other juvenile facilities, while also improving conditions in juvenile facilities where the risk from COVID-19 is high.
+YJC's advocacy includes reaching out to and seeking prompt and effective solutions from statewide leaders like Governor Gavin Newsom, his staff, California's senators and assembly members, Senate and Assembly committee chairs, to local leaders, including the Los Angeles Board of Supervisors, the Los Angeles County Office of Education, the Los Angeles County Probation Chief, Deputy Chiefs and Sheriff, District